Warrant Officer Class 2 Keith Payne

 |Unit:||Australian Army Training Team Vietnam|

 Keith Payne was born at Ingham, Queensland, on 30 August 1933.
-He attended Ingham State School and later became an apprentice cabinet-maker.
-Unsatisfied with working as a tradesman, Payne joined the army in August 1951 and was posted to the 1st Battalion, Royal Australian Regiment in September the following year.
+He attended Ingham State School and afterwards became an apprentice cabinet-maker.
+During this time he also served with the 31st Australian Infantry Battalion in the Citizens’ Military Force.
+Seeking greater opportunities, Payne joined the Australian Regular Army in August 1951 and after his basic and initial employment training was posted to the 2nd Battalion, Royal Australian Regiment (2RAR) in December 1951.

-Payne received his VC from the Queen aboard the Royal Yacht, Britannia, in Brisbane.
+Payne received his VC from Her Majesty Queen Elizabeth II aboard the Royal Yacht, Britannia in Brisbane on 13 April 1970.
 He was made a Freeman of the city and of the shire in which his hometown was located.
-A park in Stafford, Brisbane, where Payne lived was also named after him.
-He received the Distinguished Service Cross and the Silver Star from the United States and the Republic of Vietnam awarded Payne the Cross of Gallantry with Bronze Star.
-He retired from the army in 1975, but saw further action as a captain with the Army of the Sultan of Oman in the Dhofar War.
+A park in Stafford, Brisbane, where Payne lived, was also named after him.
+He received the Distinguished Service Cross and the Silver Star from the United States, and the Republic of Vietnam awarded him the Cross of Gallantry with Bronze Star.
+He retired from the army in 1975, but saw further action as a captain with the Army of the Sultan of Oman during the Dhofar War.

-Payne returned to Australia and became active in the veteran community, particularly in counselling sufferers of post-traumatic stress disorder.
-Payne and his wife raised five sons and are now living at Mackay in Queensland.
+Payne returned to Australia and became active in the veteran community, particularly in counseling sufferers of post-traumatic stress disorder.

 Rolls and Awards